gwpy/gwpy/docs/signal/index.rst

    TimeSeries.rayleigh_spectrum
    TimeSeries.rayleigh_spectrogram

-For a worked example of how to load data and calculate the Amplitude Spectral Density `~pdpy.frequencyseries.FrequencySeries`, see the example :ref:`pdpy-example-frequencyseries-hoff`.
+For a worked example of how to load data and calculate the Amplitude Spectral Density `~pydischarge.frequencyseries.FrequencySeries`, see the example :ref:`pydischarge-example-frequencyseries-hoff`.

-.. _pdpy-filter-design:
+.. _pydischarge-filter-design:

 =============
 Filter design
 =============

-The :mod:`pdpy.signal` provides a number of filter design methods which, when combined with the `~pdpy.plot.BodePlot` visualisation, can be used to create a number of common filters:
+The :mod:`pydischarge.signal` provides a number of filter design methods which, when combined with the `~pydischarge.plot.BodePlot` visualisation, can be used to create a number of common filters:

 .. autosummary::
    :nosignatures:

-   ~pdpy.signal.filter_design.lowpass
+   ~pydischarge.signal.filter_design.lowpass
-   ~pdpy.signal.filter_design.highpass
+   ~pydischarge.signal.filter_design.highpass
-   ~pdpy.signal.filter_design.bandpass
+   ~pydischarge.signal.filter_design.bandpass
-   ~pdpy.signal.filter_design.notch
+   ~pydischarge.signal.filter_design.notch
-   ~pdpy.signal.filter_design.concatenate_zpks
+   ~pydischarge.signal.filter_design.concatenate_zpks

 Each of these will return filter coefficients that can be passed directly into `~TimeSeries.zpk` (default for analogue filters) or `~TimeSeries.filter` (default for digital filters).

-For a worked example of how to filter LIGO data to discover a gravitational-wave signal, see the example :ref:`pdpy-example-signal-gw150914`.
+For a worked example of how to filter LIGO data to discover a gravitational-wave signal, see the example :ref:`pydischarge-example-signal-gw150914`.

 **Cross-channel correlations:**